userunknownn/python/README.md

-# git_test
+# python
-Some Github repo!
-Hello Odin!
+Some random python things